-Our premium grade #1 farmed Noble fir, Douglas fir, Fraser fir, and Grand firs come from the Pacific Northwest.
+Our premium grade #1 farmed Noble fir, Douglas fir, Nordmann fir and Grand firs come from the Pacific Northwest.
+Our Fraser firs come form North Carolina.
 They are cut just days before arriving here in Utah.
 Premium graded trees are very similar in shape and size.
 Because of the quality and price of our trees it is recommended that you order early each year.
 Watch for our Christmas in July Sale!
 Our wild Douglas, Lodgepole and Subalpine trees are cut right out of the mountains of Idaho, Montana and Wyoming.
 Red Fir(silvertips) from the Sierra-Nevada mountains in California.
 We do offer 80-100 trees of selected varieties and sizes that have not been prepaid each year that sell out by the 2nd weekend of December.
 Those are displayed at our place in the backyard, feel free to stop by.

 A Noble fir Christmas tree is an evergreen tree in the true fir family with gray green needles that often appear silver.
 It has long been considered an excellent Christmas tree because of it's beauty, stiff branches and long needle retention.
-It is our personal favorite and also our most popular best selling tree.
 The needles are generally twisted upward so that the lower, lighter colored, surface of the branch is exposed.
 The tree has a rounded crown and symmetrical shape.
 The needles grow to about 1½ inches.
 A cultured Noble fir Christmas tree is dense and grows slower than most other varieties.
 Reasons for noble fir popularity include: It's Beautiful Shape.
 Its Fragrance.
 Symmetry.
 It exhibits great needle retention.
 Its durability.
-You can expect your Noble fir to stay fresh with proper watering and care for up to 6 weeks after being cut.
+You can expect your Noble fir to stay fresh with proper watering and care for up to 5 weeks after being cut.

 A Douglas fir is an evergreen tree with a pyramid shaped crown and blue green needles ¾ inch to 1½ inches long.
 It has a wonderful smell.
 After being cut, the average life of a Douglas fir Christmas tree is only 3-4 weeks with proper watering and care.
 As with all of our trees...never let your water holding stand become dry!
 Reasons for buying douglas fir include: It has long soft blue-green needles and a sweet Christmas fragrance.
 Plantation trees have excellent symmetry and density.
 They display very well.